FolaisSK/CC201/labs/4_IntroOpenShift/oc___snlabs_proj_deletion.md

 - Delete your existing project from SN labs.

 **For OpenShift project deletion:**
+>> **Note: This is only for labs in weeks 4 & 5.
+For weeks 1-3, this can be skipped & only SN labs project deletion needs to be done.**

 1. Go to the `Project` tab on the OpenShift console.
 Click on `Actions` & select `Delete Project`.